ieee-vgtc/ieeevis.org/content/info/presenter-information/final-information-paper-authors.md

 ### 1. Author registration

 At least one author for each paper [must register](https://ieeevis.org/year/2023/info/registration/conference-registration) and attend the conference in person.
-This does not need to be the author who is presenting the paper.
+If you have exceptional circumstances and none of the authors can attend in person please contact [the conference committee](mailto:info@ieeevis.org) as soon as possible.

 ### 2. Author Information Form